Code-Institute-Submissions/Fantastic-Books/TESTING.md

             - Stars change colour when hovered over
             - User can chose how many stars to give a review
             - If no stars are selected, then '_No Stars Given_' is displayed
-        - _'Add Review'_ button
+        - _'Add Review'_ button:
             - Changes colour on hover
             - If form is not filled out correctly, user is informed to fill out missing field
             - If form is filled out correctly, review is added to the database
-                - reviews.html is loaded
+                - profile.html is loaded
                 - Review is added to _'My Reviews'_ tab and to reviews.html

 #### **edit_review.html**